Tadej Pogačar: 2025 – fourth Tour win, Flanders-Liège-Lombardia triple

-Pogačar returned to racing in June at the Critérium du Dauphiné, where he faced off against Vingegaard for the first time this season.
+Pogačar returned to racing in June at the Critérium du Dauphiné, where he faced off against Vingegaard for the first time that season.
 On stage 1, Pogačar won the stage in a sprint after featuring in a late breakaway with van der Poel, Vingegaard, Evenepoel, and Santiago Buitrago.
-After losing time to both Evenepoel an Vingegaard during the individual time trial on stage 4, he bounced back on the first mountain stage on stage 6.
+After losing time to both Evenepoel and Vingegaard during the individual time trial on stage 4, he bounced back on the first mountain stage on stage 6.
 Pogačar dropped everyone on the final climb following a hard leadout from Jhonatan Narváez before soloing to the finish by a minute over Vingegaard, taking the yellow jersey in the process.
 He also proceeded to win the queen stage the following day before holding off an attack from Vingegaard on the final stage to confirm his victory in the race.